The essence of

 theodemonical supernaturalist,

-most power, to be precise-- is an end or ideal in itself.
+be precise— is an end or ideal in itself.

 The acquisitive urge of the extremist is closely related to